dylanpinn/FIT3003/lectures/lecture-01.md

 - Data in the warehouse is characterised by the time-series nature of historical data.
-- The data consists of aseriesof "snapshots" which are time-stamped and record values at a moment in time.
+- The data consists of a series of "snapshots" which are time-stamped and record values at a moment in time.
 - This supports trend analysis of the data.

 ### Non volatile

-- The data warehouse isnotcontinuously updated (inserts, deletes and changes) like data in a transaction-processing system.
+- The data warehouse is not continuously updated (inserts, deletes and changes) like data in a transaction-processing system.
 - Data in a data warehouse is periodically up-loaded at a scheduled time intervals (daily, etc.) - "upserting"